Skip to main content

 June 10, 2018

-Responsibilities of a Military Social Worker
+What Does a Military Social Worker Do?

-Veterans and active-duty service members turn to military social workers for help dealing with psychological and emotional disorders, child abuse, addiction, domestic violence or thoughts of suicide.
-Military social workers may provide individual and family counseling, crisis intervention, support for families of active-duty service members, and debriefing after critical events.
-Those serving in the U.S. Army, Navy, Air Force, and Marine Corps can receive counseling for psychological disorders such as depression, anxiety and Post-Traumatic Stress Disorder (PTSD).
-Military social workers today may address the emotional affects caused by World War II, the Vietnam War, the Korean War, the War in Afghanistan, the Iraq War, as well as conflicts in Somalia and the Persian Gulf.
+Those serving in the U.S. Army, Navy, Air Force, and Marine Corps can receive counseling for psychological disorders such as depression, anxiety, and PTSD.
+Military social workers today work with individuals to address issues related to their service in World War II, the Vietnam War, the Korean War, the Afghanistan War, the Iraq War, as well as conflicts in Somalia and the Persian Gulf.

 • Military culture and subcultures